samply/headlights/README.md

 [![Playwright Tests](https://github.com/samply/headlights/actions/workflows/playwright.yml/badge.svg)](https://github.com/samply/headlights/actions/workflows/playwright.yml)

 Headlights implements end-to-end testing of the federated search tools in the [Samply](https://github.com/samply/) organization.
-The repository is organized into project directories that contain a project README file, Docker Compose files, Playwright tests, and optionally synthetic data.
+The repository is organized into project directories that contain a project README file, Docker Compose files, and optionally Playwright tests.
 You can get started by copying a command from one of the project README files.
 Note that running in bridgehead mode requires that you set up of a PKI directory and create a `.env.beam` file as described in the [bridgehead mode](#bridgehead-mode) section.

 * [Local mode](#local-mode)
 * [Bridgehead mode](#bridgehead-mode)